Download the recording

 No, this is an optional, co-curricular program and has no ties to graduation.

-- Is there a limit on the number of students who can participate?
-Is there a cost to participate?
+- Is there a limit on the number of students who can participate or a cost to participate?

 There is not a limit to the number of students, and there is no extra cost to participating in this program.

-- How is this program different from career counseling/advising?
+- How is this program different from career coaching?

 Calvin LifeWork is a prescribed program designed and packaged in yearly segments.
-While several of the program's training modules are available on an ad hoc basis within the Career Center, Calvin LifeWork is more comprehensive, featuring additional training in leadership and personal finance.
+While several of the program's training modules are available on an ad hoc basis within the Career Center, Calvin LifeWork is comprehensive and features additional training in leadership and personal finance.
 A $3,000 scholarship is available in the fourth year for those students who complete the required modules in years one through three.

 - How/when do I get in the program?